NISH1001/NISH1001.github.io/_posts/2019-05-29-breaking-out-of-loop.markdown

-So, here are few things I have tried listing **things** out to anyone who feel inspired enough to read the former paragraph.
+So, here are few **things** I have tried to list for anyone who feel inspired enough to read the former paragraph.
 Maybe they might make sense.
 Maybe they don't at all.
 I don't know.
 The choice is just yours.
 This is coming from the guy who is ever anxious regarding huge existential crisis rendered.
 The guy who phases out often into his mind cave, trying to make sense out from unfathomable life